igorvgp/DS-health-insurance-cross-sell/README.md

 <img src="media/lift-curve.png" width="600">

-The lift curve shows how good the model is compared to a random one, according to the number of customers contacted.
-Ex: Lift = 2 means that the model is two times better than a random one.
+<p align="justify">The lift curve shows how good the model is compared to a random one, according to the number of customers contacted.
+Ex: Lift = 2 means that the model is two times better than a random one.</p>

-According to the lift curve, if we call about 30% of the available customers, the model will give results 2.7 times better than calling randomly.
+<p align="justify">According to the lift curve, if we call about 30% of the available customers, the model will give results 2.7 times better than calling randomly.</p>

 ### 7.2.
 Business Results